Episcopal Day School (Pensacola, Florida): Chapel

 Every Wednesday, grades PreK-2 through eighth grade and their teachers gather for chapel by walking across the street to Christ Church parish.
 Students help run the service by doing various parts.
 The fourth grade makes up the choir that sings hymns, the sixth and seventh grades do the readings from the book of Episcopal Book of Common Prayer and stories from the Bible.
 The eighth grade makes up the Acolyte team which leads the Priests and Choir down the aisle at the beginning and end of the service.
 PreK-2 through first grade has its own chapel.
 Second grade through eighth grade with their teachers attend chapel services throughout the school year.

 Curriculum

 The core curriculum at EDS focuses on comprehensive instruction in the subject areas of Reading/Literature, Writing, Math, Science, Social Studies, and Spanish.
 Additional enrichment classes include Library, Technology, Robotics, Physical Education, Christian Education, and the Arts.
-There is a deep commitment to 21st Century Teaching and Learning with InFocus boards in every Pre3 classroom, mobile learning devices, and a 1:1 technology program that allows students immediate access to online resources.
-Students have access to school-provided MacBook Air computers and iPads that are located on mobile laptop carts throughout the school.